KRR-Oxford/BoxSquaredEL/README.md

 unzip data.zip
 ```

-Our novel benchmark for subsumption prediction is included in the `prediction` subfolder of the folder of the relevant ontology, e.g., the data for GALEN can be found in `data/GALEN/prediction`.
+Our benchmark for subsumption prediction is included in the `prediction` subfolder of the folder of the relevant ontology, e.g., the data for GALEN can be found in `data/GALEN/prediction`.
 The data is split into training, validation and testing sets in the relevant subfolders, and we include `json` files that specify the mapping of classes and relations to integers used in the tensor-based representation.

 The data for the PPI prediction task can be found in the `PPI` subfolder.
 We again include the training/validation/testing splits and the mapping from classes and relations to integers.